 By Larry Saavedra

-Somewhere along America's coast, maybe at Jersey's Clam Alley or Oregon's icy break of Cape Kiwanda a surf trip is brewing.
+Somewhere along America's coast, maybe at Jersey's Clam Alley or Oregon's icy Cape Kiwanda a surf trip is brewing.
 Historically, surf trips are shaped, distilled and defined by friends looking for the best waves of their lives, wherever that road leads.

 Old Man's Break

 The closest thing to paradise in California when a south swell breaks big.

 The bamboo trees and palms grow wild there, and vans and motorhomes of every shape are in party mode until the 10 p.m. curfew.
 Further up the road is San Onofre State Beach Campground, where the overnighters park.
 They come to ride the waves and then enjoy the rest of their day hanging around the rigs, as small as a Vanagon, or as large as a Class-A motorhome, though some bring tents and there are plenty of spots that can be had for cheap with million-dollar views of the Pacific.
 What you don't see are the big dollar mega-motorhomes, most of the motorhomes parked at Old Man's are well-worn and rusted.

 The morning passed pretty quickly and everyone was drained, but surfers always find time to let the smack-talk fly, like the embers that burned off the wooden pallets tossed in the fire pit.
 It was around the campfire where we met Jeff, a firefighter from Arizona and another visitor from London, who just happened to stop by to say hello.
 Nobody caught his name, not that it mattered.
 We had become fast friends and it didn't matter much.